probtorch/probtorch/README.md

-# probtorch
+# Probabilistic Torch

-Probabilistic Torch is library for deep generative models that extends PyTorch
+Probabilistic Torch is library for deep generative models that extends PyTorch.